divyanka-pagare/documentation/Git-and-Github.md

   feature
 * main

+- git checkout feature // now we are on feature branch

+* feature
+  main
 ```

 - git checkout -b <-new branch name->   (to create new branch)
 - git branch -d <-branch name->         (to delete branch)